burke-software/schooldriver/docs/index.rst

 In sum, SWoRD includes pluggable apps designed to cover most if not all a school's needs.
 The apps include: School Information, Admissions, Alumni, Attendance, Discipline, Schedules/Courses/Grades, Volunteer Tracking, and Work-Study.

+The purpose of this documentation is to be a user manual for end users.
+Most features will be highlighted and discussed, along with explanations and how-tos for everyday tasks.
+If you are a developer more interested in the technical aspects of SWoRD, please refer to our github page.

 .. contents:: Table of Contents
 =========================================
 Developer and Administrator Information